 The Top 10 Wheelchair Accessible Cities of the US

 Freedom of access and opportunity is a right protected by law for all Americans.
-However, it is still a dream for some.
-An absence of wheelchair accessible options limits the freedom of wheelchair users, but their need is being seen.
-Many cities are moving to make their opportunities open to all.
+However, unfortunately it is still just a dream for some citizens.
+An absence of wheelchair accessible options in services, travel, businesses, and more limits the freedom of wheelchair users, but their need is being seen.
+Many cities are moving to make opportunities open to all.

 The Christopher and Dana Reeve Foundation has compiled a list of the top 10 wheelchair accessible cities in the United States.